sash/blockchain-network-example/readme.md

 # Instructions

-Docker + Docker compose are required in order to build the dev enviroment.
+Docker + Docker compose are required in order to build the dev environment.
 To install docker go to https://www.docker.com/get-docker

 * run `docker-compose run node1 composer install` to setup PHP dependencies
 * run `docker-compose up -d` to bring the conteiners online